Here are a few stories from our volunteers

 If you’d like to volunteer at our four friendly shops in Poynton, Handforth, Macclesfield Chestergate and Thornton Square, please click here to apply online.

-Fred became a volunteer in our Sunflower Centre Dementia sessions in 2018, then decided that his next role was to become a community companion, a ‘buddy’ role in someone’s home, giving their carer vital respite for a few hours a week.
+Fred became a volunteer in our Sunflower Centre Dementia sessions in 2018, then decided that his next role was to become a community companion, a ‘buddy’ role taking someone with mild dementia out for a couple of hours a week, thus giving their carer a few hours break.
 His father had dementia, and Fred says, “He was an inspiration to me and now I’m retired this voluntary work is his legacy”

 Fred talks movingly about those he works with – people with dementia, and the staff and volunteers “You might get someone who doesn’t want to engage particularly, but you get a jigsaw out and suddenly they spring to life and they see the picture far better than me.
 The staff there are fabulous and I’ve learned so much.
 They’re so professional with their patient and caring approach and are the real unsung heroes of the service.

-In the community companion role the volunteer is matched with someone with similar likes and interests.
-More than a dozen community companions visit homes but they don’t provide nursing care.
+In the community companion role, each volunteer is matched with someone with similar likes and interests.
+Community companions visit homes but they don’t provide nursing care.
 They enjoy the company of individuals while their carers may go for a walk, shop or perhaps visit the library.

 Karyn Johnston, Hospice Director